igorwaw/advent15/day10-14/README.md

 For part 2, we need to ignore JSON objects (but not lists) that contain a value "red".
 So now we actually have to parse the JSON.
-I used a recursive function that iterates through the data, checks types, adds integers, skips dictionaries if any value is "read", recurse into lists and dictionaries.
+I used a recursive function that iterates through the data, checks types, adds integers, skips dictionaries if any value is "red", recurse into lists and dictionaries.

 Note that explicit type checking is usually frowned upon by Python programmers, but I